PrenerLab/BarriersLegal/Documentation/Instructions/qualitativeCoding.md

 For every street closure in the city, there should be a corresponding city ordinance that ordered the closure.
 For analysis purposes, we need to qualitatively code these ordinances into a Stata-friendly format.
 This is a step by step guide for doing so.

 #### Materials needed:
-1. ordinanceCoding.xlsx (Primary working file - *Available on GitHub*)
+1. ordinanceCoding.xlsx (Primary working file - *Available on GitHub* in BarriersLocating -> Excel)
-2. waldronCleaned.xlsx (Reference file - *Available on Github* in the BarriersWorking folder)
+2. waldronCleaned.xlsx (Reference file - *Available on Github* in BarriersLocating -> Excel)
 3. The St. Louis City ordinance search engine (https://www.stlouis-mo.gov/government/city-laws/ordinances/)

 #### Instructions